LDiabo/IT250423_6-25-2025_LukeDiabo/TechReport_Intro_Into_DOS_5Takeways.md

-# 5 Takeways from the Intro to Dos Video
+# 5 Takeways from the Intro to DOS Video

 - the first interesting this about this video was how you can make a shortcut with command prompt on your desktop, and then set the directory you want command prompt to start up with, rather than use the default Windows32x folder.